istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 In this blog post I describe how Istio can be used for secure egress traffic control.
-While the most important security aspect for a service mesh is ingress traffic (preventing attackers to penetrate the cluster though ingress APIs), securing egress gateway is second in importance.
+While the most important security aspect for a service mesh is ingress traffic (preventing attackers to penetrate the cluster though ingress APIs), securing egress traffic is also very important.
 The idea is that once our cluster is compromised (and we have to be prepare for that scenario), we want to reduce the damage as much as possible and prevent the attackers from using the cluster for further attacks on external services and legacy systems outside of the cluster.
 For that we need egress traffic control.